 What factors influence the cost of LinkedIn ads?

-There are several factors that affect your advertising budget when it comes to LinkedIn.
+There are several factors that affect your digital advertising budget when it comes to LinkedIn.
 Ads are sold via an online auction in which buyers bid on ad space.
 Basically, this means if you want to run a campaign, you’ll need to compete with other advertisers looking to target the same people.

 Winning these auctions is based on the amount of money you bid, as well as the competition for your target audience.
 To reach a narrow, highly specific group of users, it’s likely going to cost more.